 2008 – 2009

 A large orange blot resembles paint or ink splattered in all directions.
 It is associated with creativity and expression.
-Inside the splatter is the first word of the company’s name, positioned diagonally, as in the 1996 emblem.
+The first word of the company’s name is inside the splatter, positioned diagonally, as in the 1996 emblem.
 The second part of the inscription is on the right.
-It is set in a modified Extra Condensed font and consists entirely of lowercase letters.
+It is set in a modified Extra Condensed font and consists of lowercase letters.

 2009 – 2020